Equity-based MTSS Framework

 Strong and Positive School Culture

-A Strong and Positive School Culture creates an atmosphere in which everyone feels their rightful presence in the school.
-Particularly, students have access to extracurricular learning activities with appropriate support, and school personnel share responsibilities to educate all students.
+A Strong and Positive School Culture creates an atmosphere in which everyone feels a sense of belonging in the school.
+Students have access to extracurricular learning activities with appropriate support, and school personnel share responsibilities to educate all students.

 Trusting Family Partnerships